 A breast cancer survivor can easily have the thought in the back of her mind: What if the cancer comes back or spreads?

 But many survivors have misconceptions about their chances of this happening after treatment, with some largely underestimating and others overestimating their risk.

-A new University of Michigan Comprehensive Cancer Center study focuses on this issue with a new angle.
+A new University of Michigan Rogel Cancer Center study focuses on this issue with a new angle.

 Prior studies have examined breast cancer survivors’ understanding of their risk after receiving treatment — but not how they concluded what their risk was, says Kamaria Lee, a research assistant on the study and a co-author of an accompanying paper published in Medical Decision Making.

 To Lee’s knowledge, it is the largest study to qualitatively analyze reasons for reporting risk of breast cancer recurrence estimates.

 Patients were sent surveys two to three months after surgery.
 The study encompassed a diverse pool of 1,754 women.

 Researchers identified several main factors that influenced a patient’s risk estimate: diagnosis and testing, treatment, uncertainty, personality traits and emotions, communication with a clinician, current and future health, spirituality, religion and faith, family and personal history, statistics, research and stories of others.

 The most significant factor for accurately understanding recurrence risk was what a woman’s clinician told her, the team learned.